+One of the most difficult segments of the tourism industry to which to market protect the children or young adult segment, In reality this segment breaks down into at least four sub-segments, and each of these has its own challenges and opportunities.
 Although in most nations the law defines a child as anyone who is not an adult (under 18 years of age) from the perspective of tourism there are major differences between an infant and a teenager.
 These differences manifest themselves in not only how we market to them but the products that we offer.
 One way to analyze this multivariate market is to divide the child/young adult tourist segment into categories such as:

+These subdivisions are only approximations and in reality the travel sociological patterns of each group merge one into the other and also differ one from the other.
+They are used here merely as divisions of convenience.
 The Child/Young adult/Family travel market is a large one.
 According to the (US) Family Travel Association it is estimated that in the United States (and we can assume the same holds true for many other nations) that family travel potentially comprised up to 35% of the total travel market.
 Additionally, most of this travel is discretionary travel and often families with young children and adults tend to spend more during their trip than do single travelers or couples traveling without children, According to the US Family Travel Association there are four key factors that are driving this segments of the market’s growth.
 They are:

 Although few travel destinations expressly go after children as the motivator for travel (exceptions to this rule are locations such as: Anaheim, CA, Orlando, Florida, or Disney Paris) children play a large role in travel and in travel destinations decisions.
 For example:

 - Market fragmentation.
 The under 18-year old market is not only expansive but highly diverse.
 The needs of a parent traveling with an infant are different from a parent traveling with a teenager.
 If marketing to a portion of the family travel market, think through which segment is the priority and then market to that segment.